-New technologies, as well as an increasing demand for oil and gas, have spurred new investment in offshore drilling and production activities.
-With this increased demand, plus new regulations and a greater emphasis on safety, due to accidents such as Deepwater Horizon in the Gulf of Mexico, the need for marine support vessels is growing.
+Over the previous decade, new technologies, as well as an increasing demand for oil and gas, have spurred new investment in offshore drilling and production activities.
+With new regulations and a greater emphasis on safety, due to accidents such as Deepwater Horizon in the Gulf of Mexico, the need for marine support vessels is growing.
 They are being called on in greater numbers to supply platforms with necessary materials for drilling, production, and emergency support should a malfunction in operations occur.

 Answering seagoing concerns

 To make the transition to valve communication networking, shipbuilders and ship owners have had to overcome real and perceived problems that exist on land but are magnified for seagoing installations.
 Valve communication and control devices may be used individually or in combination to address:

 - Safety.
 In a shipboard emergency, such as a collision or fire, it is essential to protect shipboard valve networks that rapidly actuate valves to predetermined safety positions.
 Using VCTs, such as the Axiom, you can remotely activate pneumatic override signals to drive the main pilot valve to a predetermined condition – regardless of coil or pilot status.
 This solution also gives operators the ability to manually reposition any or all valves to the safe position either locally or remotely.

 - Explosionproof requirements.
 In above deck applications typical requirements are to have 316 stainless steel enclosures which meet explosionproof requirements.
 This ensures the solution is extremely durable and well suited for use in corrosive, heavy washdown, and high seas environments.